Premises Liability Attorney in Buffalo

 - You must show that the party had a duty to keep the premises reasonably safe, a duty which applies to owners, operators, landlords, tenants, event promoters, and any other person or entity who has control over the property.

-- You must provide evidence that the breach of duty was a direct cause of the injury-causing accident, such that you wouldn’t have been hurt but for the breach; and,
+- You must provide evidence that the breach of duty was a direct cause of the injury-causing accident, such that you wouldn’t have been hurt but for the breach.

-- You need to establish that you sustained losses because of your injuries.
+- You need to establish that you sustained losses, whether economic or non-economic in nature, because of your injuries.

 Common Scenarios Leading to Premises Liability Injury Claims

-- Fails to provide adequate security against criminal activity; or,
+- Fails to provide adequate security against criminal activity

 You should note that a premises liability claim will only succeed if you can show that the property owner knew or reasonably should have known of the existence of a dangerous condition.
 A party cannot be responsible for failing to address an issue that was unknown or unforeseeable.